Skyscanner/backpack-android/docs/compose/NavBar/README.md

 ## Usage

 > Note: By default, navigation bar will include (and consume) window insets.
-If you don't want this, set `insets` param to
+If you don't want this, set `insets` parameter
-> null.
+> to null.

 Example of a navigation bar with back navigation icon